stastnypremysl/Chatovatko/README.md

 This will send server information, you trust this user and generate confirmatory message to user's chain.
 If you've done this first time, it will also create new AES key and send it encryped to server.
 The key is for encrypting your messages for the user and for his ability of reading it.

-The user must trustify you to receive your messages.
+The user must have trustifed you to receive your messages.

 If you change your mind and want to untrust some user, just enter to console

     untrust <user_id>

-Please, remember the already loaded messages will not be loaded again after database deletion.
+Please, remember the already loaded messages from untrusted users will not be loaded again after database deletion.

 #### Offline commands
-These commands will be always execute offline and it is necessary to pull/push to keep everything up-to-date.
+These commands will be always executed offline and it is necessary to pull/push to keep everything up-to-date.

 ##### Lists
 To list all users, please enter